rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 Your analysis must converge to "fixpoint", otherwise it will run forever.
 Converging to fixpoint is just another way of saying "reaching equilibrium".
 In order to reach equilibrium, your analysis must obey some laws.
-One of the laws it must obey is that the bottom value joined with some other value equals the second value.
+One of the laws it must obey is that the bottom value[^bottom-purpose] joined with some other value equals the second value.
 Or, as an equation:

 > *bottom* join *x* = *x*